Religion in Kiribati: Baháʼí Faith

 The only substantial non-Christian population is of the Baháʼí Faith.
 The Baháʼí Faith in Kiribati begins after 1916 with a mention by `Abdu'l-Bahá, then head of the religion, that Baháʼís should take the religion to the Gilbert Islands which form part of modern Kiribati.
 The first Baháʼís pioneered to the island of Abaiang (aka Charlotte Island, of the Gilbert Islands), on March 4, 1954.
 They encountered serious opposition from some Catholics on the islands and were eventually deported and the first convert banished to his home island.
 However, in one year there was a community of more than 200 Baháʼís and a Baháʼí Local Spiritual Assembly.
 Three years later the island where the first convert was sent to was found to now have 10 Baháʼís.
 By 1963 there were 14 assemblies.

 As the Ellice Islands gained independence as Tuvalu and the Gilbert Islands and others formed Kiribati, the communities of Baháʼís also reformed into separate institutions of National Spiritual Assemblies in 1981.
 The Baháʼís had established a number schools by 1963 and there are still such today - indeed the Ootan Marawa Baháʼí Vocational Institute being the only teacher training institution for pre-school teachers in Kiribati.
 The census figures are consistently between 2 and 3% for the Baháʼís while the Baháʼís claim numbers above 17%.
 All together the Baháʼís now claim more than 10,000 local people have joined the religion over the last 50 years and there are 38 local spiritual assemblies.

 Other

-The 2010 census listed smaller religions such as Te Koaua, Assembly of God, Church of God, and Islam as other options.
+The 2010 and 2015 censuses listed smaller religions such as Te Koaua (Jehova's Witnesses), Assembly of God, Church of God, and Islam as other options.
 There is also an All Nations Church with few followers (Ministries Without Borders).
 According to the Association of Religion Data Archives, there is a non-negligible population of Buddhists comprising less than 0.1% of the population.
 Unlike many Pacific Island countries, there was no significant Indian migration to Kiribati and in 1981, the Indian population comprised only 15 people, mostly expatriates on assignment from the Government of India.
 The main religions of the Indian families in Kiribati are Hinduism, Sikhism, and Christianity.
 On 30 October 1978, a Diwali festival was celebrated with a feast in the country.
-As of 2010, the Hindu population in Kiribati is still negligible.According to 2020 official census, 102 muslims are in the country which is 0.1%.
+As of 2010, the Hindu population in Kiribati is still negligible.
+According to the 2020 official census, 102 Muslims reside in the country, 0.1% of the population.